mhahn2003/bc21/README.md

     - ~~More slanderer building~~
     - ~~Improve constants/round numbers~~
     - ~~Fix EC building logic bug~~
+    - If there's a constant clog in the middle, use coms to communicate to spread out and increase the patrol radius
 - EC should bid if they are converted
     - Ideas: bid the amount of passive income?
     - ~~Currently bids if over 600 influence~~